- Home

 Your GP will arrange the first tests to assess your symptoms.
 If these tests do not rule out cancer, you will usually be referred to a specialist, who will arrange further tests.

-Prostate cancer is usually diagnosed by a urologist, who will talk to you about your surgical options.
-You will usually also see a radiation oncologist to discuss radiation therapy and you may be referred to a medical oncologist who will discuss drug treatments.
+Prostate cancer is usually diagnosed by a urologist, who will talk to you about your surgical or other options.
+You will usually also see a radiation oncologist to discuss radiation therapy.
+You may also be referred to a medical oncologist, who will discuss drug treatments.
+It’s important to find out all your options before making a decision.

 Your specialists will discuss treatment options with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
 During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.